SirFrancisG/S-P-500-10-Q-Sentiment-Analyzer/README.md

 The script will:

 - Print progress for each company processed
-- Save `data/sp500_sentiment_topics.csv` with raw scores
+- Save the raw scores CSV in `data/`
-- Save five PNG visualizations to `output/`
+- Save all PNG visualizations in `output/`

+Both directories are created automatically if they do not exist, and file paths are resolved relative to the script location — so the output ends up in the same place regardless of where you launch Python from.

-Expected runtime: about 3-5 minutes for 50 companies (respects SEC rate limit of 10 requests per second).
+**Expected runtime:** about 3-5 minutes for 50 companies (respects SEC rate limit of 10 requests per second).

 ---